October 2022

 31st

 Breakfast.
-Hitched a lift into Selkirk from a surveyor on his way to work, the warm air from the vans vented heating put my nerves at ease.
+Got a ride into Selkirk from a surveyor who was on his way to work.
+The warm air from the vans' heating vents made me feel better.

-Visited some friends then obtained a phone call from the borders council stating they have given me a local connection to the area.
-I am drinking a lot of alcohol to slow down my racing mind, need to research a healthy alternative; also booked myself in with a chiropractor, the film Jacobs ladder springs to mind, am most likely as disturbed as him.
-Had three pints of Tenants which has slowed down my mind sufficiently, going to have to continue my journey if I am not going to be spending money on public.
+After locating some acquaintances, I received a telephone call from the Borders Council informing me that they had provided me with a local connection to the region.
+I drink a lot to calm my racing mind; I need to look into a healthier alternative.
+I also scheduled an appointment with a chiropractor—the movie Jacob's Ladder comes to mind—because I'm probably just as upset as he is.
+Had three pints of Tenants, which has slowed down my mind sufficiently, going to have to continue my journey if I will not be spending money on public.

-I'm very tired so have now cancelled my trip to Bannockburn.
-I am shattered but will make effort to celebrate Samhain here in the borders, my grandmother was from here.
-So I hitchiked to Peebles, and drank at a pub named the Green house.
-Feeling very tired and bothered so going to call an early night.
+Due to my exhaustion, I have cancelled my trip to Bannockburn.
+Although I am depleted, I will endeavour to commemorate Samhain in the borders, as my grandmother was born there.
+I hitchhiked to Peebles and consumed alcohol at a pub known as the Green House.
+Because I'm tired and annoyed, I'm going to call it a night early.ⁿ

 30th

-I took breakfast at the Robert the Bruce Wetherspoons pub.
-The impersonal drinks robot was new-fangled but I glared through despondence as it cleaned itself.
+Breakfast was consumed at the Robert Bruce Wetherspoons pub.
+While the impersonal drinks robot was new, I watched in despair as it cleaned itself.

 29th